 Therapists in Sampson County, NC

-I am licensed in North Carolina with 16 years of professional work experience.
+I am licensed in North Carolina with over 18 years of professional work experience.
 I have experience in helping clients with stress and anxiety, motivation, self-esteem, and confidence, bipolar disorder, & depression.
+I am a EMDR clinician.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.

-I am licensed in North Carolina with 16 years of professional work experience.
+I am licensed in North Carolina with over 18 years of professional work experience.
 I have experience in helping clients with stress and anxiety, motivation, self-esteem, and confidence, bipolar disorder, & depression.
+I am a EMDR clinician.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.

 Licensed Clinical Mental Health Counselor, MA, LCMHCS, LCAS, NCC, SAP